foundersandcoders/coursebook/src/course/syllabus/apprenticeship/full-stack-app/learning-outcomes.md

-- [ ] We can learn new technology from external resources/documentation
+- [ ] Learn new technology from external resources/documentation
-- [ ] We can use the Next.js framework to make server-rendered React apps
+- [ ] Use the Next.js framework to make server-rendered React apps
-- [ ] We can create real-world projects with complex requirements
+- [ ] Create real-world projects with complex requirements